joejonesphd/joejonesphd.github.io/_posts/2018-08-10-Variability2.md

 On the other hand, the increased variability in TestZ from above actually decreases the substantive significance for the 20-point difference.
 With a standard deviation of 80 for TestZ, we can expect that 98% of District 2 scores would be between 40 and 360.
 For District 1, we expect that 98% of the scores to between 60 and 380.
 For TestY, we now have the top 93% of District 2 overlapping with the bottom 93% of District 1.
 As one can easily tell at this point, there is considerable overlap between the two districts and the 20-point difference now has little substantive value.

-We can also use the SD as a way of determing percentile ranks.
-However, the transferring of SD to standardized scores does not change the distribution, and using standardized scores to get percentile ranks assume a normal distribution.
-So this is why I think it can be even easier to report SDs and a lay-person with no experience in Statistics can understand what is going on.
+However, I think it can be even easier to report SDs and a lay-person with no experience in Statistics can understand what is going on.

 ## Show Pictures